ForceManager/forcemanager-cli/README.md

 * `fm-cli start` or `fm-cli start 4000`

-* Configure the URL Base of the ForceManager API you want to use, the development Token and the other options.
+* Configure Options and set Private and Public Key to login.

 ### Deploy Fragment

-Deploy a new Fragment to sandbox or update an existing one.
+Deploy the code of a Fragment to AWS.

 * Go to the folder of the project you want to deploy.

 * `fm-cli deploy`

+* Set GUID if is not alredy set.

 ## 🙌 Contributing